seascapenetwork/seascape-js/README.md

 ```

 ## CDN Config
-CDN config is handling the information about the abi, address of the smartcontracts.
+CDN config is handling the information about the abi, and address of the smartcontracts.

 The structure of the configuration:
 ```json